cs-ed/impacts-LNguyen64/README.md

 **1. Identify a Problem:** In your school or community, what poses a problem for those living with a disability or illness?

-**2. Brainstorm:** Write down a few ideas that pop into yur head, even outside-the-box ideas, which could potentially solve the problem.
+**2. Brainstorm:** Write down a few ideas that pop into your head, even outside-the-box ideas, which could potentially solve the problem.

 **3. Create:** From the list of ideas you generated, which idea is the most realistic to accomplish?